-The StudyFor the study, 800 women with an average age of 46 were followed for 38 years and given personality tests that looked at their level of neuroticism and extraversion or introversion, along with memory tests.
+The StudyFor the study, 800 women with an average age of 46 were followed for 38 years and given personality tests that looked at their level of neuroticism and extroversion or introversion, along with memory tests.
 Of those, 19 percent developed dementia.

 Neuroticism involves being easily distressed and personality traits such as worrying, jealousy or moodiness.
 People who are neurotic are more likely to express anger, guilt, envy, anxiety or depression.
-Introversion is described as shyness and reserve and extraversion is associated with being outgoing.
+Introversion is described as shyness and reserve and extroversion is associated with being outgoing.

 The women were also asked if they had experienced any period of stress that lasted one month or longer in their work, health, or family situation.
 Stress referred to feelings of irritability, tension, nervousness, fear, anxiety or sleep disturbances.
 Responses were categorized as zero to five, with zero representing never experiencing any period of stress, to five, experiencing constant stress during the last five years.
 Women who chose responses from 3 and 5 were considered to have distress.